 Quantitatively, we find that a 1 percent increase in bilateral immigrants in a country pair with median "common language scarcity" implies a 0.21 percent higher FDI out-stock according to our baseline estimates.
 When residents in the two countries share almost no language skills (common language scarcity = 0.99), the FDI outstock increases by 0.27 percent.
-However, if FDI host countries' business climate is too adverse, we do not find evidence of a positive relationship.
-In this case, other constraints to FDI thus seem to outweigh the possible positive effect of migrants.

 Our conclusion receives strong support from an additional set of regressions that focus on those third-country immigrants in the OECD reporting country that have the same language skills as FDI host country residents.
 Through several specifications, we find that this group has a positive effect on bilateral FDI similar to bilateral immigrants.
 To further corroborate the key role of language skills, we play devil's advocate and search for a similar effect through other third-country immigrants.
 We focus on those from the FDI host country's neighbors because geographic proximity is a good proxy for cultural familiarity, which may help to facilitate FDI.
 However, we fail to find find a positive effect on bilateral FDI outstocks through this group.
-However, these robustness checks cannot definitely rule out that part of the association between FDI, migration and language is caused by cultural similarity or knowledge of the country of origin.
-Future research at the micro level may be able to disentangle these effects more conclusively.

-Our finding has a particular bearing for FDI from high-income to medium and lowincome countries.
+Our finding has a particular bearing for FDI from high-income to medium and low-income countries.
 In pairs of rich countries, residents can often communicate either in English or in the countries' official languages, obviating the need for immigrants to facilitate FDI.
 By contrast, for most country pairs with one rich and one developing country, common language skills are scarce.
 For these country pairs, immigrants in the rich country with the "right" language skills have an important role to play in facilitating FDI.
 Promoting foreign (as well as domestic) investment is often thought of as an important development strategy.
 Our findings suggest that developing countries, as well as aid donors, should seek to link their investment promotion and Diaspora policies.